wholingfei/spexwavepy/docs/source/principle.rst

 Here, in this documentation, we call this mode with the prefix **'self-reference'**.

-Regardless of the characterization modes, the various techniques all trace the shift of the speckle pattern.
+Regardless of the data processing modes, they all trace the shift of the speckle pattern.
-However, these shifts are caused by different physcial process.
-In other words, different modes represent different physcial quantities directly characterized.
+However, the shift can represent different physical quantities for different experiment methods.

 In brief, when the reference beam is available, the speckle pattern shift is caused by the